Subscribe Now: 1 Full Year for Only $14.95!

 Description And Comments

-Fantasmic! is presented one or more times each evening when the park is open late.
-Off Sunset Boulevard behind the Tower of Terror, this mixed-media show is staged on an island opposite a 6,900-seat Hollywood Hills Amphitheater.
-By far the largest theater facility ever created by Disney, the amphitheater can accommodate an additional 3,000 standing guests for an audience of nearly 10,000.
+Off Sunset Boulevard behind the Tower of Terror,this mixed-media show is staged on an island opposite the 7,900- seat Hollywood Hills Amphitheater.
+By far the largest theater facility ever created by Disney, the amphitheater can accommodate an additional 2,000 standing guests for an audience of nearly 10,000.

 We don't receive many reports of young children being terrified by Fantasmic!, the reader's point is well taken.
 Spend some time preparing your children for what they will see.
 You can mitigate the fright factor somewhat by sitting back a bit.
 Also, hang on to your children after Fantasmic! and to give them instructions for regrouping should you get separated.

-As a day-capping event, it's to the Studios what IllumiNations is to Epcot.
-While it's hard to imagine running out of space in a 10,000-person stadium, it happens almost every time the show is staged.
-On evenings when there are two performances, the second show will always be less crowded.
-If you attend the first (or only) scheduled performance, then show up at least an hour in advance.
-If you opt for the second show, then arrive 50 minutes early.
+Fantasmic! is presented one or more times each evening, but Disney has been known to change the schedule.
+Verify before you go.
+Fantasmic! is to the Studios what IllumiNations is to Epcot.
+While it’s hard to imagine a 10,000-person stadium running out of space, that’s just what happens almost every time the show is staged.
+On evenings when there are two shows, the second will always be less crowded.
+If you attend the first (or only) scheduled performance, then arrive at least an hour in advance; if you opt for the second, arrive 50 minutes early.

 From a Yorktown, Virginia, mom:

-I think you seriously underestimated the time when people should arrive to see Fantasmic! if they want to get a seat.
-The stadium was already full when we arrived 45 minutes before the show was scheduled to start, and the remaining seats filled up quickly.
-Keep in mind this was during the off-season on one of the slower days of the week at DHS.
+You seriously underestimated the time when people should arrive to see Fantasmic! if they want to get a seat.
+The stadium was already full when we arrived, 45 minutes before the show was scheduled to start, and the remaining seats filled up quickly—and this was during the off-season on a slow day.

 A Cross Junction, Virginia, woman offers this tip: